 Situation #3: Have Health Insurance and Bariatric Surgery Benefits

 We make every effort to verify health insurance benefits before the initial consultation.
 After your consultation we will also follow up with your insurance company with a “Letter of Medical Necessity”.
 If bariatric surgery benefits exist, the patient will be responsible for applicable co-pays, co-insurance and deducible up to their out-of-pocket max.
+Additional procedures such as EKG, sleep study and lab work are often covered by these policies.

 All this information and more will be covered in the informational seminar.
 During the initial consult, a patient advocate will be assigned to guide you through the process.
 If you have questions at any time after the first consult, please contact your patient advocate.